Pfäfers: Traffic

 Pfäfers and Valens are independently from each other connected with Bad Ragaz.
 The excellent road network is crucial for this spacious valley.
 The bus system connects every village with Bad Ragaz with its access to the railway system.
 The Taminabridge over the Taminaschlucht connects Pfäfers and Valens since 2017.

-Wartensteinbahn was funicular between Bad Ragaz and Wartenstein (1892-1964).
+Wartensteinbahn was funicular between Bad Ragaz and Wartenstein (1892–1964).

 Geography

 Pfäfers has an area, As of 2006, of 128.4 km2.
 Of this area, 29.4% is used for agricultural purposes, while 30.6% is forested.
 Of the rest of the land, 1.1% is settled (buildings or roads) and the remainder (38.9%) is non-productive (rivers or lakes).

 The municipality is located in the Sarganserland Wahlkreis.
-It stretches from the Taminatal south to the Kunkelspass and to the west into the high Calfeisen valley.
+It stretches from the Taminatal south to the Kunkelspass and to the west into the high Calfeisental valley.
 The municipality has some of the largest elevation differences of any municipality (Tamina canyon 693 m, Ringelspitz 3247 m).
 It consists of the village of Pfäfers at the mouth of the Tamina Valley on a plateau above the Rhine river, the villages of Valens, Vasön and Vättis as well as the hamlets of St. Margrethenberg and Vadura.